sciZer0/7/v/README.md

 But, unfortunately, total immutability of code is an impossible thing in the modern world since the project inevitably risks becoming hopelessly obsolete — even Bitcoin's codebase is limitedly changeable, not to mention codebases of new blockçhains and moreover smart-contracts being built on these blockchains.
 By the way, the functionality of smart-contracts should be updated in a different way than it is now.

-Actually, limited changeability of codebase is not bad since all we need is trustlessness, permissionlessness and sustainability, and we can get this all thanks to decentralization — even with changeability, having the right approach, we can access trustless token transferring, trustless liquidity providing and trustless token swapping.
+Actually, limited changeability of codebase is not a bad thing since all we need is trustlessness, permissionlessness and sustainability, and we can get this all thanks to decentralization — even with changeability, having the right approach, we can access trustless token transferring, trustless liquidity providing and trustless token swapping.

 Extremal decentralization is the answer and solution.

-The construction (codebase) can have variables when values of the variables are changed only in an extremely decentralized way.
+The construction (codebase) can have variables when values of these variables are changed only in an extremely decentralized way.